tcorbettclark/file-replicator/README.md

 * ...repeat...

 The controlling end then simply sends files over to the `stdin` of the receiving bash program.
-Establishing the connection to the remote end is outside the remit of this tool.
-But `file-replicator` requires as an argument the command to make such a connection.
+Establishing the connection to the remote end is outside the remit of this tool, but `file-replicator` requires as an argument the command to make such a connection.
 See examples below.

 Once a connection has been made, two operations occur: